 It was the dreariest of winters.
 Not only was the thermostat dipping into lows never remembered by a living soul for my region of the country, but my soul felt lower and heavier in a way that seemed to sap into the marrow of my bones most days.
 I felt joyless in a manner unlike anything I’d known, and I was pretty familiar with joylessness.
 Perhaps the lack of distractions made the weight heavier.
-I was strongly convicted that I was following God, and my life was moving in a right way that it hadn’t for decades, but the gray skies outside felt like they were fully seeped inside my head, inside my soul, inside my marrow.
+I was strongly convicted that I was following God, and that my life was moving in a right way that it hadn’t for decades, but the gray skies outside felt like they were fully seeped inside my head, inside my soul, inside my marrow.

 I’d spent much of the previous year fighting a multitude of physical maladies, none life-threatening, and most somewhat vague and seemingly unrelated, but I’d gone on disability from work multiple times that year and spent months alone in a studio apartment, too weak to even take my trash out for many months.
-I was moving forward walking out a number of decisions I believed were right, but it seemed like the weight of many mountains was over me and more things seemed to be coming apart negatively since I begun taking more bold steps toward God.
-I knew that most of the people who knew me thought I was wrong and deceived, and there were days and weeks and months I had to fight hard to hold on to the truth I knew that I was making right, godly decisions, because not much in my life appeared blessed by God.
+I was moving forward walking out a number of decisions I believed were right, but it seemed like the weight of many mountains was over me and more things seemed to be coming apart negatively since I began taking more bold steps toward God.
+I knew that most of the people who knew me thought I was wrong and deceived, and there were days and weeks and months I had to fight hard to hold on to the truth I knew that I was making right, godly decisions, because not much in my life appeared blessed by God at that point.

 I remember praying to God for encouragement those final weeks of 2013 and I was grateful for a small gathering of friends on New Year’s Eve.
 Yet, much to my dismay it seemed as if that black cloud over my life came in to overshadow even the time with my new friends.